Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 Informally, $[F]$ contains all functions you can build by _combining_ functions from $F$.

 #note[
-  The closure operations preserve the essential structure while allowing arbitrary combinations and rearrangements.
+  The closure operations keep the important structure while allowing you combine functions freely.
 ]

 == Functional Completeness